 There may also be adverse consequences of the program.
 First, the high cost of the permit would likely make it inaccessible to many workers, as well as additional healthcare fees.
 The permit will additionally makes it difficult to define what an employer's responsibilities are in terms of providing for their employees.
 If employees carry the burden of paying the aforementioned fees, then the employer may not feel obligated to provide any additional benefits.
-Further, the exclusive nature of permit eligibility remains a significant barrier: to be eligible, a person must have a passport, cannot have a criminal record, and must never have attempted to escape a previous employer, even if the situation was abusive.55 The NIHR does not address any of these serious concerns, and it does not provide any new figures on the actual disbursement of these permits, which were meant to become active between April 2017 and July 2017.
-It is unclear if the program, which at best is estimated to "correct" eight percent of Bahrain's labor market, has yet come close to reaching its goals.56
+Further, the exclusive nature of permit eligibility remains a significant barrier: to be eligible, a person must have a passport, cannot have a criminal record, and must never have attempted to escape a previous employer, even if the situation was abusive.54 The NIHR does not address any of these serious concerns, and it does not provide any new figures on the actual disbursement of these permits, which were meant to become active between April 2017 and July 2017.
+It is unclear if content/uploads/2017/03/2017.2.28_Web-Version_ADHRB_BCHR_BIRD_Bahrain-3rd-Cycle-UPR-Assessment.pdf 53 Bahrain's Forgotten Workers: A Status Report on Labor Discrimination and Forced Dismissals since 2011, the program, which at best is estimated to "correct" eight percent of Bahrain's labor market, has yet come close to reaching its goals.55